English for specific purposes: Teaching

 ESP is taught in many universities of the world.
-Many professional associations of teachers of English (TESOL, IATEFL) have ESP sections.
+Many professional associations of teachers of English (e.g., TESOL and IATEFL) have ESP sections.
 Much attention is devoted to ESP course design.
-ESP teaching has much in common with English as a Foreign or Second Language and English for Academic Purposes (EAP).
-Quickly developing Business English can be considered as part of a larger concept of English for Specific Purposes.
+ESP teaching has much in common with English as a foreign or second language and English for academic purposes (EAP).
+Quickly developing Business English can be considered as part of a larger concept of English for specific purposes.

 ESP is different from standard English teaching in the fact that the one doing the teaching not only has to be proficient in standard English, but they also must be knowledgeable in a technical field.
 When doctors of foreign countries learn English, they need to learn the names of their tools, naming conventions, and methodologies of their profession before one can ethically perform surgery.
 ESP courses for medicine would be relevant for any medical profession, just as how learning electrical engineering would be beneficial to a foreign engineer.
 Some ESP scholars recommend a "two layer" ESP course: the first covering all generic knowledge in the specific field of study, and then a second layer that would focus on the specifics of the specialization of the individual.